-Many of you know that customer centricity is essential today.
+Many of you know that it is vital to improve customer centricity today.
 You must put the customer clearly at the heart of your business.

-But I also know that many of you struggle because you just don’t know where to start.
+But I also know that many of you struggle with this, because you just don’t know where to start.
 Am I right?
 Then this article is for you.

 This week I give you ten simple actions to accelerate your organisation along its path to improved customer centricity.